PulseWaves/Specification/specification.rst

   Specified the number of extra bytes that the waves are storing before the actual data describing the waves begins.
 These extra bytes may or may not be meaningful to the current version of the PulseWaves reader, but knowing their number assures forward-compatibility in case later versions add new attribute information to all waves.

 Number of Samplings:
-  A value larger than 0 specifying the number of "Sampling Description Records" that directly follow this "Pulse Description Record".
+  A value larger than 0 specifying the number of "Sampling Records" that immediately follow this "Composition Record".

 Sample Units:
   Specifies the temporal unit of sampling in nanoseconds that sample the waveform.
 One nanosecond (1e-9 seconds) is 1,000 picoseconds (1e-12 seconds).
-If multiple sample resolutions are used by the following "Sampling Description Records" then the shortest one is specified here.
+If multiple sample resolutions are used by the following "Sampling Records" then the shortest common multiple is specified here.

+Scanner Index:
+  There may be several laser scanning units that are simultaneously storing their output to the same PulseWaves file.
+They can be then be distinguished by letting their pulse descriptors index a different Scanner VLR.
+The default is 0 which indictes that no Scanner VLR is being specified.

 Compression:
   In the current version this is always 0.

-Scanner ID:
-  In case there are several laser scanning units that are simultaneously storing their output to the same PulseWaves file.
-They can be then be distinguished by assigning their respective pulse descriptions a different ID.
-The default is 0.

-Wavelength:
-  The physical wavelength of the laser in nanometers.

-Outgoing Pulse Width:
-  The width of the outgoing pulse in nanometer as defined by the full width at half maximum (FWHM).
-The exact width and intensity tends to vary from pulse per pulse which is why the outgoing waveform is often sampled and stored per pulse as well.

-Beam Diameter at Exit Aperture:
-  The diameter of the laser beam in millimeter in the moment it leaves the scanner hardware.

-Beam Divergance:
-  The divergance of the laser beam in milliradians @ 1/e2. [or should we use @ 1/e]?

-Reserved:
-  Must be zero.

 Description:
   Null terminated text description (optional).
 Any characters not used must be null.

-Sampling Description Records:
+Sampling Records:
 ------------------------------------------------------------------------------

-.. csv-table:: Sampling Description Record
+.. csv-table:: Sampling Record
     :header: "Item", "Unit", "Format", "Size"
     :widths: 70, 10, 10, 10